 ps.
 Do you know these reviews started out of my own quest to find the best hosting for WordPress?
 I did not find the information I needed in many reviews, and that’s why I started to do some serious research!
 But without further ado, let’s start the review!

 - Kinsta is nailing it.
 It is one of the best WordPress hosting companies out there offering great features, support and performance.
-But it is also bloody expensive.
+But it is also, ahem, a bit expensive!

-- If you don’t bother support quality, Cloudways is a cheap alternative.
+- If you don’t bother support quality, Cloudways is a cheap and good alternative.

 About this Kinsta Review